 David got the apple/pear salad.
 A bed of greens were topped with sliced pear and apples, dried cranberries, and toasted walnuts.
 It typically comes with dairy-based cheese, and so he added avocado instead.

 I’ve written about Trumpet Blossom many times over.
-It’s currently Iowa’s only full service vegan restaurant.
+It’s a vegan restaurant with a menu highlighting local & seasonal food.

 Of course, it may be possible to go to Trumpet Blossom and not order their sweet potato fries, but that is mostly a hypothetical quandary for me.

-The solstice salad (below) is similar to the kind of meal-worthy salad I like to make at home.
-Massaged greens are topped with lemon-sesame dressing.
+The solstice salad (below) is similar to the kale & wheat berry salad with lemon tahini dressing that I like to make at home.
 It’s stuffed with brown rice, roasted vegetables, and falafel patties.

 As for drinks, I’ve really gotten into their lemonade, which is made with fizzy water instead of still.
 It’s perfectly mouth puckering, the way lemonade should be.

 It’s the drink that inspired the sparkling strawberry lemonade I like to make at home now.

 David has been into an iced coffee drink that is made with coffee ice cubes and almond milk.
 It’s topped with flecks of dried rose, which compliments the flavor nicely.

 Iowa Farm Sanctuary

 About 10 minutes away from the Tanger Factory Outlets, you’ll find Iowa Farm Sanctuary – a haven for rescued farmed animals.